 There is an established practice in Malta to include NGOs in environmental decision-making.
-The composition of the ERA Board, which makes all important environmental decisions for the authority, includes a person nominated by ENGOs.
+For example, MEPA's Board, which was the main environment and land use planning decision making body in Malta, included an Environmental Non Governmental Organisation (ENGO) representative.
+Following the demerger, tThe composition of the new-ERA Board, which makes all important environmental decisions for the authority, includes a person nominated by ENGOs.
 Furthermore, the PA Board includes, inter alia, a member representing the interests of ENGOs, who shall be chosen from amongst a number of persons nominated by the said NGOs.